-I visited the Sistine Chapel which is the official residence of the Pope in the Vatican City.
-Sistine Chapel is originally known as the Cappella Magna, named after Pope Sixtus IV.
+Sistine Chapel which is the official residence of the Pope in the Vatican City is one of the locations to visit in Sistine Chapel is originally known as the Cappella Magna, named after Pope Sixtus IV.
 The Chapel attracts a lot of attention for its decorative interior and deep meaningful ancient paintings on the ceilings by Michelangelo.
 We were told that no cameras are allowed inside the Sistine Chapel so I complied and didn’t take my camera.
-Even though I noticed many people sneaking their cameras inside, I refused to do so, due to my religious beliefs.
-Ever since the paintings of Michelangelo were revealed five hundred years ago, it has attracted a lot of tourists and local visitors to the Sistine Chapel.
-All in all, I had a peaceful and enjoyable time at the Sistine Chapel.
+Even though I noticed many people sneaking their cameras inside anyways.

-Since St. Basilica is only open in Jubilee years, I was only able to see its beauty from the outside.
-St. Basilica was designed by Donato Bramante, Michelangelo, Carlo Maderno and Gian Lorenzo Bernini and of course it’s recognized as their best work.
-St. Basilica is also ranked as one of the largest churches of the world.
+St. Basilica is only open in Jubilee years, therefore, I was only able to see its beauty from the outside.
+St. Basilica was designed by Donato Bramante, Michelangelo, Carlo Maderno, and Gian Lorenzo Bernini and of course, it’s recognized as their best work.
+St. Basilica is also ranked as one of the largest churches in the world, therefore a must-see during the Vatican City Tours.
 It is also regarded as the holiest Catholic shrine of the world.
 Even though I was unable to see the church from the inside, I know for sure that it must be like heaven.
-I felt very blessed just being present in the Vatican City and seeing all these places was one of the best experiences of my Vatican City Tour.
+I felt very blessed just being present in Vatican City and seeing all these places was one of the best experiences of my Vatican City Tours in Rome.